hannahfarkas/hannahfarkas.github.io/projects.md

 <details>
 <summary><strong>Abstract</strong></summary>

-Workers in hourly service jobs experience shift cancellations, schedule adjustments, and unpredictable hours, often referred to as ‘just-in-time’ scheduling.
-Despite imposing significant costs on workers, data limitations have made studying such patterns challenging.
-I leverage a large administrative dataset featuring information on employees’ scheduled and worked hours to illustrate patterns of schedule unpredictability at thousands of small food and drink and retail businesses across the U.S. I validate these measures and illustrate how risks to business operations are passed off onto workers through the channel of unpredictable scheduling using exogenous and observable weather shocks.
-I demonstrate that baseline schedule unpredictabil- ity is widespread, and that schedules are highly responsive to such outside shocks.
-A machine learning model fails to accurately predict a worker’s schedule even with information on past schedules and inaccuracies.
-I then utilize the fact that most hourly service workers earn at or near the minimum wage to demonstrate the tradeoff between schedule predictability and wages.
-Following exogenous wage increases, schedule unpredictability increases by 20% per week, schedules become even more responsive to weather shocks, and the algorithm becomes worse at predicting day-ahead schedules.
+Workers in hourly service jobs frequently experience shift cancellations, schedule adjust- ments, and unpredictable hours, often referred to as ‘just-in-time’ scheduling.
+Despite impos- ing significant costs on workers, data limitations have made studying such patterns challeng- ing.
+I use a large administrative dataset featuring information on nearly 1 million employees’ scheduled and worked hours to illustrate patterns of schedule unpredictability at thousands of small food and drink and retail businesses across the U.S. I demonstrate that baseline schedule unpredictability is widespread, the most severe for the lowest-wage and least-tenured workers, and that a machine learning model trained on past schedules and deviations cannot capture all unpredictability.
+Using exogenous weather shocks, which are known to diminish consumer demand, I illustrate how these customer-facing establishments pass risk of slow business days onto workers through the channel of unpredictable scheduling.
+I then leverage the fact that most hourly service workers earn at or near the minimum wage to demonstrate the tradeoff between schedule predictability and wages.
+Following large exogenous minimum wage in- creases, schedule unpredictability increases by 20% per week and schedules become even more responsive to weather shocks.
+This highlights how some of the welfare gains workers realize from a minimum wage may be offset by increased schedule unpredictability.

 </details>